What is Decreasing Term Insurance?

-- The payout structure is a key difference between a DTA insurance policy and standard term policy or term life insurance.
+- The payout structure is a key difference between a DTA insurance policy and a standard term policy or term life insurance.

 Understanding How DTA Insurance Works

-The payout structure is a key difference between a DTA insurance policy and standard term policy or term life insurance.
+The payout structure is a key difference between a DTA insurance policy and a standard term policy or term life insurance.
 An example of the payment structure of a decreasing term life insurance policy would be as follows: